 Another feature of this embedded web player is that you have the option to showcase a single episode or a series of episodes depending on your style.
-Therefore this means people can listen to your shows in succession or as a one of.
+Therefore this means people can listen to your shows in succession.

 This information is super valuable as it can show you data on what’s working and what’s not.

-As a result, you can pivot your podcast depending on data.
-If you have areas you have the opportunity to grow for example, information on listener location, age, devices, then you can reach out more clearly to them.
+As a result, you can pivot your podcast depending on the data.
+If you have areas you have the opportunity to grow, for example, information on listener location, age, and devices, then you can reach out more clearly to them.

 Therefore, Its valuable information that allows you to speak directly to your listeners in future episode releases.

 Buzzsprout is also extremely easy to use.
 It’s kind of notorious for being easy.
 Adding metadata from their platform is very very simple and they also allow batch content editing.

 So if you’re someone that likes to work in bulk, then you can get all the content up easily.

 You can also schedule your episodes to be released on your desired day.

 Buzzsprout makes it super easy to get your show started.